The 6 most in-demand jobs in mental health

 As awareness of the importance of mental health grows, so too does demand for professionals working in the space, from psychologists to youth workers and more.

-Here are few of the highest-growth job opportunities in mental health – and some inspiring people who share their experiences in the field.
+Here are few of the highest-growth job opportunities in mental health.

 1. Psychology: healing minds

-Psychology, the study of the human mind and behaviour, has very strong projected job growth over the next few years (Labour Market Insights).
+Psychology, the study of the human mind and behaviour, has very strong projected job growth over the next few years (Jobs and Skills Australia).

 There are lots of different directions you can take your career as a psychologist – from working directly with people to help them manage their mental health, to conducting important research, to working with organisations and more.